AaravGupta17/SJWP_Research/README.md

 # AcousticLeakNet — Deep Learning for Water Pipe Leak Detection

 A 1D CNN with Cross-Channel Attention for detecting, localising, and severity-scoring leaks in water distribution networks using dual-sensor acoustic data.
-Built for the SJWP (Singapore Junior Water Prize) research project.
+Built for the SJWP (Stockholm Junior Water Prize) research project.

 ## Problem